DEFRA/waste-carriers-acceptance-tests/README.md

 ## Configuration

-You can figure how the project runs using [Quke config files](https://github.com/DEFRA/quke#configuration).
+You can configure how the project runs using [Quke config files](https://github.com/DEFRA/quke#configuration).

-Quke relies on yaml files to configure how the tests are run, the default being `.config.yml`.
+Quke relies on .yaml files to configure how the tests are run in each environment.

 You'll need to set the environment variable `WCRS_DEFAULT_PASSWORD` to the appropriate password to enable authentication into the apps.